 This story also expresses the nature of food in Arab culture.
 “Arab food was characterized by simplicity, meaning that foods are cooked with as few utensils as possible, i.e., one-pot meals.”
 (Jamīl 1994, 178).
-In many folktales, the ghoulah appears filling the pot with water and lighting a fire under it in preparation for cooking.
-In other stories, the ghoulah prepare food and waits for her ghoul husband to return so they can eat together.
+In many folktales, the ghoulah appears, filling the pot with water and lighting a fire under it in preparation for cooking.
+In other stories, the ghoulah prepares food and waits for her ghoul husband to return so they can eat together.
 This is another image of food being an integral part of Arab social life; “Food is eaten collectively where the group gathers around the bowl or the table to eat it.
 By eating together, sanctity or friendship is achieved between people by sharing salt and bread.
-Food is sustenance and blessing and has a sanctity that is not insulted” Jamīl 1994, 191).
+Food is sustenance and blessing and has a sanctity that is not insulted” (Jamīl 1994, 191).

 When the ghoulah returned to them with the food and didn’t find them, she knew they had escaped, so she rushed out to catch up with them.
 When she saw them from afar, she used her magical power and called on the milk she had given to the horses, saying: “Oh milk, freeze and tie the legs of the horses!”
-The milk froze and the horses’ legs were tied, so the brothers left them and rode on the lamb behind their brother Nuṣṣ Nṣeiṣ.
+The milk froze, and the horses’ legs were tied, so the brothers left them and rode on the lamb behind their brother Nuṣṣ Nṣeiṣ.
 The ghoulah ran after them, and when she reached the horses, she quickly ate them and ran after the brothers.
-When Nuṣṣ Nṣeiṣ looked back and saw her behind them, he shouted to his lamb: “Today is your day,, fly.”
+When Nuṣṣ Nṣeiṣ looked back and saw her behind them, he shouted to his lamb: “Today is your day, Nukhālah, fly.”
 And Nukhālah flew until it crossed the river with them (9–10).

 The interpretation of this passage blends reality with the supernatural, intertwining the human world with the extraordinary realm of ghouls.
 The ghoulah is portrayed as insatiably greedy and gluttonous, devouring two horses in an instant.
 This description relates to body language and eating habits, highlighting the extremes of gluttony and excess in consumption on the one hand and the dangers of unchecked desire and appetite on the other.
-The behavior starkly contradicts both ethical and literary standards.
+The ghoulah’s behavior starkly contradicts both ethical and literary standards.

 The story ends with Nuṣṣ Nṣeiṣ and his brothers overcoming the ghoulah.
 He convinces her to extend her hand to pull her to them, but he lets her go and leaves her to fall into the river and drown in it while they return to their family and country and convey the good news that the ghoulah has died.
 This is another example of the end of the folktale where the small hero overcomes the ghoul with cunning and intelligence, where the ghoul is defeated and evil is vanquished either by outsmarting the ghoul or killing it.